 - 2 teaspoons ground cinnamon

-Preheat oven to 375°F. Prepare a 9x13 pan with baking spray or coating with butter.
+- Preheat oven to 375°F. Prepare a 9×13-inch baking dish with nonstick cooking spray or coating with butter.

-Spread 3 cups over the bottom of your prepared pan and press flat.
-Pour the apple mixture over top and press down with rubber spatula.
-Pour remaining crisp mixture over top of the apples and bake uncovered at 375°F for 35-45 minutes.
+- Spread 3 cups of the crisp over the bottom of your prepared pan and press flat.
+Pour the apple mixture over top and press down with a rubber spatula.
+Pour the remaining crisp mixture over the tops of the apples.